 To get started trading forex, you need to register on a forex app, platform or other service provided by a broker.
 You’ll then be able to execute trades on the platform using the provider’s interface.

-Here are some well-known forex platforms open to Singaporeans.
+Here are some of the well-known platforms open to Singaporeans:

 - Interactive Brokers

 If you’re not which to choose, we can help you find out which is the best investment brokerage for Forex trading.

 It is not a must to open an account with a brokerage regulated by MAS.
 But beware of opening accounts with overseas brokers that do not have an established reputation.
 Always check the MAS Investor Alert List to make sure it’s not blacklisted.

 Just like when you are shopping for any other service, don’t forget to compare fees when shopping for forex brokers.
 The main thing to compare is transaction costs.
 As mentioned earlier, the main fees you will be paying each time you transact is the spread—the difference between the bid and ask prices.

 Finally, before you start making any real trades, it’s always useful to simulate trades using a demo account.